flame-engine/flame/doc/tutorials/klondike/step2.md

 ## Other classes

-So far we have the main `KlondikeGame` class, so now we need to create objects that we will add to the game.
+So far we have the main `KlondikeGame` class, and now we need to create objects that we will add to the game.
 In Flame these objects are called _components_, and when added to the game they form a "game component tree".
 All entities that exist in the game must be components.